Privacy Policy

 Pussy Riot is a Russian feminist protest and performance art group based in Moscow.
 Authorities jailed two members for two years after they staged an anti-Putin protest.

 Abbetuck is committed to protecting your personal information.
-This privacy policy outlines how we collect, use, and safeguard your data when you visit our website.
+This policy outlines how we collect, use, and safeguard your data.

 Information we collect

-• Personal Information: Information you provide directly, such as your name, email address, phone number, or any other data you voluntarily submit.
+• Personal Information: Data you voluntarily provide, such as your name, email, phone number, or any other details you submit.

-• Usage Data: Information about how you interact with our website, such as IP address, browser type, operating system, and pages visited.
+• Usage Data: Information about how you interact with our website, including IP address, browser type, operating system, and pages visited.

 How we use your information